Spirit of Wonder

 Spirit of Wonder is a Japanese anthology manga series written and illustrated by Kenji Tsuruta.
-It was serialized in Kodansha's seinen manga magazines Morning and Monthly Afternoon from 1986 to 1994.
+It was serialized in Kodansha's seinen manga magazines Morning (1986 to 1988) and Monthly Afternoon (1989 to 1994).
 A single-episode original video animation (OVA) animated by Ajia-do Animation Works and released by Toshiba-EMI, Spirit of Wonder: Miss China's Ring, was released in 1992.
 Another five-episode OVA was produced and released by Bandai Visual from 2001 to 2004.

 Overview

 Spirit of Wonder consists of self-contained short stories, whose common factor is that they revolve around scientists developing absurd inventions, with plots involving treasure hunting, time travel or space travel.
 The stories are inspired by science fiction authors like H. G. Wells, Jules Verne, and Edmond Hamilton.
 The title was inspired by the Spirit of St. Louis aircraft, flown by Charles Lindbergh on the first solo nonstop transatlantic flight.
 The first nine chapters, which were published in Weekly Morning, feature different protagonists, times, and places, while the last three chapters, which were published in Monthly Afternoon, feature the only recurrent protagonist, Miss China.